dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 * Custom CRUD security to SQL and NoSQL at the role level (called server-side scripting, particularly useful for defining permissions based on data state)
 * Bucket-level CRUD access for file storage (more granular file permissions are definable with database pointers)
 * Custom access control to any remote web service (governed server-side via JSON definition)

+**How do I scale DreamFactory to handle a large volume of API calls and data?**

+DreamFactory is installed as a LAMP stack (or Windows WAMP or Mac MAMP).
+Web servers route the API requests to DreamFactory, and DreamFactory returns JSON (or XML) back to your client applications.
+DreamFactory supports Apache, NGINX, and IIS web servers.

+To handle your API throughput requirements (i.e. the API calls coming from client applications), you can deploy and load balance as many web servers as you need.

+DreamFactory has its own MySQL database, which stores users and roles (i.e. end users of your client applications).
+You can customize the MySQL schema and use the MySQL database for application data (there’s an API called ‘/db’ for the MySQL database).
+You can deploy DreamFactory on an any server infrastructure (on premises, cloud IaaS, and PaaS) and the MySQL database can handle millions of end users.
+You can also use the same database management tools you use today for backing up and replicating data in the MySQL database.